Back to top

 Course Description:

-This graduate class course presents some engineering concepts in the mechanics of metal forming.
-Students will become familiar with industrial metal-forming manufacturing processes and also learn the theoretical basis for analyzing and solving metal-forming problems.
+This graduate course presents some engineering concepts in the mechanics of metal forming.
+Students will become familiar with industrial metal forming manufacturing processes and also learn the theoretical basis for analyzing and solving metal forming problems.
 The mathematical theory of plasticity is presented using a phenomenological approach.
 The course also provides a brief overview of crystal plasticity and the influence of crystallographic texture on the anisotropic behaviour of sheet metal.
-And some of the more common anisotropic yield criteria used to analyze the plastic behaviour of orthotopic sheets are introduced.
+And some of the more common anisotropic yield criteria used to analyze the plastic behaviour of orthotropic sheets are introduced.
 Finally, the determination and industrial implementation of the forming limits of sheet metals are presented.
 Throughout the course, students are taught to solve simple and practical sheet metal forming problems, making use of mechanical properties, constitutive equations and process conditions.

 Industrial Engineering Graduate Courses